shdown/luastatus/plugins/disk-io-linux/README.rst

   - ``written_bytes`` (number): number of bytes written per second, averaged over the last ``divisor`` seconds.

   **NOTE:** ``read_bytes`` and ``written_bytes`` entries may be negative; this means an overflow happened in kernel's statistics.
-If any of these number is negative, it is recommended simply not to include this disk device in current output.
+If any of these numbers is negative, it is recommended simply not to include this disk device in current output.

   In order to use this function, you are expected to maintain a table ``old``, initially empty,